Freedom in the many-worlds interpretation: The many-worlds interpretation and free-will

-More recently, Gisin himself used this ``causal opening'' in the initial conditions of the deterministic laws \cite{Gisin2021IndeterminismInPhysicsClassicalChaosAndBohmianMechanicsAreRealNumbersReallyReal}.
+More recently, Gisin himself used this ``causal opening'' in the initial conditions of the deterministic laws \citep{Gisin2021IndeterminismInPhysicsClassicalChaosAndBohmianMechanicsAreRealNumbersReallyReal}.
 His argument is that, since exact real numbers contain infinite information, they can't describe the universe.
 He uses the idea of filling in the blanks in the imprecision of numbers, as a way by which potentialities become actualities in a deterministic world.
-He applies this idea to introduce indeterminism in \emph{Bohmian mechanics} \cite{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables,SEP-Goldstein2013BohmianMechanics} (which, by the way, shares with MWI the Features \ref{feat:determinism} and \ref{feat:entanglement}, and some may say Feature \ref{feat:multiple-result} as well \cite{Deutsch1996BMasMWIChronicDenial}). \end{proof}
+He applies this idea to introduce indeterminism in \emph{Bohmian mechanics} \citep{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables,SEP-Goldstein2013BohmianMechanics}.
+By the way, Bohmian mechanics shares with MWI the Features \ref{feat:determinism} and \ref{feat:entanglement}, and some may say Feature \ref{feat:multiple-result} as well\footnote{Even if Bohmian mechanics proposes that the world as we experience it supervenes on the configurations of point-particles, there is nothing to stop similar worlds to supervene on the wavefunction, which has branches just like MWI.
+These worlds must contain wavefunction patterns (in the sense of MWI, see \citealp{Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}) arranged and evolving like agents as well.
+This is necessary because these waves guide the point-particles in their motion.
+And, when these ``agent-like patterns'' perform experiments, they are affected by Feature \ref{feat:multiple-result}, resulting in multiple outcomes \emph{in the wavefunction's patterns}, just like in MWI.} \citep{Deutsch1996BMasMWIChronicDenial}, so Gisin's arguments, if correct, should apply to Bohmian mechanics too.
+Conversely, the arguments proposed here can be applied to the guiding wavefunction in Bohmian mechanics too.

+However, what I propose here is an application to MWI of the idea that I originally used for a single-world unitary-only evolution.
+In MWI, there are also initial conditions, and if they can be chosen to ensure a unique outcome, as in {\citep{Stoica2008SmoothQuantumMechanics}}, this should be possible also in MWI, for those cases when the agent uses quantum measurements within her own brain to make decisions.
+Therefore, in MWI the agents can use the same loophole of ``delayed initial conditions'' to reduce their future choices, even to a single choice.
+Similarly, even Gisin's own proposal for infusing free-will in a deterministic classical world or in Bohmian mechanics can work for MWI as well.

+The proposal presented here has the advantages of both libertarian and compatibilist free-will, because the agent is free to act as a prime mover unmoved, but she can do this in a way that also defines ``retroactively'' part of her own past, by filling it the values of the degrees of freedom that remained blank and were not revealed by observations up to the moment when she exercises her free-will.
+The agent can make a free choice now, in the libertarian sense, and realize that this was what she wanted all along but didn't know it until now. \end{proof}